MicrosoftDocs/azure-devops-yaml-schema/task-reference/powershell-v2.md

 **`pwsh`** - **Use PowerShell Core**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If the value is set to `true`, the task will use `pwsh.exe` from your PATH instead of `powershell.exe` on a Windows agent.
+If this is true, then tasks running on Windows agents will use `pwsh.exe` from your path instead of `powershell.exe`.
 <!-- :::editable-content-end::: -->
 <br>